dlang-tour/english/welcome/languages.md

-# Read in a your language
+# Read in your language

 The Dlang Tour is available in multiple languages: